 The epidemiological community has raised the alarm that COVID-19 is primarily transmitted through infected indoor air, but no quantitative measure is available to protect against this mode of transmission.
 Existing guidelines prescribe a minimum social distance (6 feet in the U.S.) or a maximum occupancy (25 persons in Massachusetts) for any indoor space, but clearly the exposure time, room size, ventilation system, respiratory activity, and facemask use must also be considered.
 Indeed, it is common sense that standing 6 feet away from an infected person is safe for a few seconds, but not for a few days; that 25 people may be safe in a grocery store, but perhaps not in a crowded bar; that close contact may be safe in a well ventilated laboratory, but not in a sealed tent; that social distance and plastic shields may protect against coughs and sneezes, but not against infected droplets from normal breathing, which can quickly spread to all corners of a room.

-Consistent with this intuition, Professor Bazant is using mathematical models from chemical engineering and epidemiology to develop an appropriate safety guideline for well-mixed indoor spaces.
-The guideline is parameterized by the latest data for COVID-19 spreading and respiratory aerosol emissions, and made publicly available in an easy-to-use Excel spreadsheet.
+Consistent with this intuition, Professor Bazant has used mathematical models from chemical engineering and epidemiology to develop an appropriate safety guideline for well-mixed indoor spaces.
+The guideline is parameterized by the latest data for COVID-19 spreading and respiratory aerosol emissions and made publicly available in an easy-to-use online app and Excel spreadsheet.
+The guideline can also be converted into safe levels of exhaled carbon dioxide, which can be monitored using inexpensive sensors in real time.
 Running the numbers suggests that many classrooms may safely re-open for normal occupancy with facemasks, while more aggressive control of cumulative exposure time and ventilation could save lives in nursing homes.